haroldDOTsh/fulcrum/menu-api/README.md

 ## MenuService

-The main entry point for creating menus.
+The main entry point for creating and managing menus.

-### Methods
+### Menu Creation Methods

 **`createMenuBuilder()`**
 Creates a new CustomMenuBuilder for positioned menus.